jhilgar/qdsquid-dataplot/README.md

 The folder containing these scripts should be added to your MATLAB path.
 This can be done by clicking the **Set Path** button under the **Home** tab.
 See [this](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html) for more details.

 ## Usage
 Datafiles (.dat) are parsed by classes whose constructor arguments are filenames or lists of filenames.
 Constructors called without arguments parse all .dat files in the current directory.
-Classes that typical users will instantiate are: `ACData`, `ExponentialData`, `MagnetizationData`, `SusceptibilityData`, and `WaveformData`.
+Classes that typical users will instantiate are: `ACData`, `MagnetizationData`, `SusceptibilityData`, and `WaveformData`.
 The corresponding object properties contain raw, parsed, and potentially fitted data and the object methods perform routine operations on these data (currently: fitting, exporting).
-Each class instance of `ACData`, `ExponentialData`, and `WaveformData` corresponds to one model fit of the supplied dataset(s).
+Each class instance of `ACData` and `WaveformData` corresponds to one model fit of the supplied dataset(s).
 SQUID versions and measurement modes are automatically detected and currently supported types are:
 (MPMS 3) AC, DC, and VSM
 (MPMS XL) AC, DC, and RSO.